BatterySmooth/TimberLogicalBuilder/README.md

 #### Advances Srtructure Example

 Using this pattern, the builder can be nested to create a complex component.
-This does not serve any real difference compared to building the individual components, but allows for them to be built in-line:
+This does not serve any real advantage compared to building the individual components, but allows for them to be built in-line:

 ```cs
 private static ISignalSource BuildClock(LogicBuilder builder, Vector3Int anchor)